RealOrko/ExperimentalCompilerInC/README.md

 This is a thing A
 This is a thing true

-12. Implementation Notes for C Compiler
+Implementation Notes

-Lexical Analysis: Tokenize keywords (fn, var, if, else, while, for, return), types (int, bool, str, double, char), operators, and identifiers.
+Lexical Analysis: Tokenize keywords (fn, var, if, else, while, for, return), types, operators, and identifiers.
-Parsing: Use a recursive descent parser to handle the => block structure and type annotations.
+Parsing: Use recursive descent for => blocks and type annotations.
-Type Checking: Ensure type consistency for assignments, function calls, and returns.
+Type Checking: Ensure type consistency for assignments, calls, and returns.
-Code Generation: Map to C constructs (e.g., functions to C functions, str to char*, print to printf).
+Code Generation: Map to C constructs (e.g., str to char*, print to printf).
-String Interpolation: Implement a runtime function to handle $"..." by parsing {} expressions and converting them to strings.
+String Interpolation: Implement a runtime function to parse {} expressions and convert to strings.

-This specification provides a foundation for building a C-based compiler for this language.
+This specification provides a clear foundation for implementing a C-based compiler for this language.